-

 - Be realistic.
 If you get home from work at 6 p.m., a 7 p.m. bedtime probably isn’t achievable.
 Think carefully about your family’s schedule to guide your timing to determine what is best for meals, bath time and reading together before bedtime.

 - Try to have meals together as a family whenever possible.
-When doable, aim to have everyone eat at the same time.
-Get your child involved.
-Make mealtime run more smoothly by having your child set the table or help with another pre-meal task.
+Research repeatedly confirms this is one of the most important routines for family connection and security.
+When doable, aim to have everyone eat at the same time and encourage no mobile devices at the table to reduce distraction and promote conversation.
+Make mealtimes run more smoothly by having your child set the table or help with another pre-meal task.

 - Ease into nap time and bedtime.
 There’s no on-off switch for children.
-Gradually wind down by doing a diaper change, bathroom trip, bath or stories to help them slow down.
-Older children also benefit from quiet routine before bedtime.
-Put your devices to sleep as well.
+Gradually wind down by doing a diaper change, taking a bathroom trip or bath, or reading stories to help them slow down.
+Older children and teens also benefit from quiet routine before bedtime.
+Model putting your devices to sleep as well.
 Studies show that eliminating blue light exposure a couple of hours before bedtime aids in a restful night’s sleep.

 - Keep the same general structure.
 Use the same sequence of events at nighttime — for example, bath-pajamas-stories-sleep — to avoid delay tactics and other games.
 Try to keep the weekend routine similar to the weekday as far as snacks and naps.